PoppeThomas/connect4-nn/README.md

   instead of tanh (outputting between -1 and 1)
 - not switching the "viewpoint" of the board states of the second player (see the "factor" in the GameGenerator code and in the adapted board state in the NNStrategy.__predict_value method)
+- Ignoring tie games - now each player scores half a point for a tie game

 This is a work in progress, but all comments/tips are welcome.
 Please help me enlarge the list above :)
 You can mail me at firstname dot lastname at telenet dot be.